 It’s normal to say no automatically when your child wants to do something.
 You may do it and not even know it!
 For example, do you tell your toddler not to play in the sandbox because you don’t want to clean up the mess?
 Or maybe you tell your teen that they can’t paint their room because you’re not into the color they have chosen?
 Or your high school student wants to go on vacation with a friend, but them leaving home for so long makes you nervous?

-Kids need to be able to make messes!
+Kids need to be able to make messes; shares Very Well Family!
 They have to make mistakes, and they have to learn that you trust them.
 If they aren’t in any immediate danger, and your reason for saying no is because doing it would be an inconvenience, try saying yes instead.
-By demonstrating the power of yes, you can help your child to be open to everything the world has to offer, and they’ll be more likely to say yes to new things when they get older.
+By demonstrating the power of yes, you can help your child be open to everything the world offers, and they’ll be more likely to say yes to new things when they get older.